ZylDEV/ZylDEV/README.md

 ## About Me

-I'm a **Full-Stack Software Developer** focused on building modern applications across mobile, web, backend, cloud, AI, and interactive 3D experiences.
+Full-Stack Software Developer focused on building modern applications across mobile, web, backend, cloud, AI, and interactive 3D.

-I enjoy transforming ideas into functional, scalable, and visually refined products — from responsive interfaces and mobile applications to backend systems, databases, cloud integrations, automation, and AI-assisted development workflows.
+I work across the full development process, from interface design and application logic to backend services, databases, integrations, deployment, and automation.

-### Current Focus

-- Mobile Application Development
-- Full-Stack Web Development
-- Backend & REST API Development
-- Cloud & Database Integration
-- AI API Integration
-- Automation & Developer Tools
-- 3D Development with Blender & Unity
-- Product-Oriented Software Development

 ---